jsp117/Playr/README.md

 * Navbar

-    The Navbar contains the logo of our application, links to other pages in our website as well as a search bar for the user and a *dropdown menu that allows the user to choose between genre, artist or album.
-The application is mobile responsive so if the user is on a device with a smaller screen, and the user would like to explore other pages of the website, the user will have a collapsable menu on the top left corner of the navbar.
+    The Navbar contains the logo of our application, links to other pages in our website as well as a search bar for the user and a dropdown menu* that allows the user to choose between genre, artist or album.
+The application is mobile responsive so if the user is on a device with a smaller screen, and the user would like to explore other pages of the website, the user will have a collapsible menu on the top left corner of the navbar.

-    * Note: Currently the dropdown menu is still in the works.
+    * Note: The dropdown menu is still in production.

 * Main Page